 Preheat oven to 375 degrees Fahrenheit.
 Grease and flour baked donuts pan.
 Sift together flour, sugar, baking powder, nutmeg and salt in a large mixing bowl.
 Stir in buttermilk, eggs, butter and vanilla.
 Beat until just combined.
 Fill well 2/3 full.
 Bake 10 to 12 minutes.
 The top of the donut should spring back when lightly touched.
 Cool 5 minutes in pan.
 Invert to cooling rack and cool completely.
 Glaze and decorate as desired.

-This entry was posted in Recipe on January 26th, 2018 by sammorley
+This entry was posted in Recipes on January 26th, 2018 by sammorley

 We have recently started working with the show Coop Dreams, providing them with a new setup of coops and runs for their farm.
 If you haven’t caught any of the episodes before we highly recommend that you check them out.
 Great source of knowledge if you’re thinking about keeping chickens and they also demonstrate problems and hurdles they come across in a funny and light hearted way, link is here.